kernelci/kernelci-core/README.md

 `armada-388-clearfog` is the name of your LAVA device\_type and, as strongly advised above, should be the name of the board's dtb in kernel sources.

 The `templates` array represents the templates used to create jobs for the specified board.
 All templates can be found in the subdirectory templates.
+For example, here, we want to test with the template `generic-arm-dtb-kernel-ci-boot-template.json` which is located in templates/boot directory.
+This template will be filled by lava-kernel-ci-job-creator.py only when one of the plans is `boot` (the name of the parent directory of the template).

 The `nfs_blacklist` array is an array of substrings of a kernel version you should not boot with NFS.